The surface category and tropical curves: Comparison to Delta g

 In this subsection we will define maps $\Phi_1$, $\Phi_2$ and $\Phi_3$ making the following diagram commute up to homotopy:

 The maps labelled by $\simeq$ are equivalences.
 For the bottom left map this follows from the equivalence $\Cobn \simeq \Csp(\IN, \IN_{>1},1)$ constructed in lemma \ref{lem:Cob2=labelled-csp}.
-For the two maps in the middle this was shown in our proof of theorem \ref{thm:mcF-weighted-cospans}, which stated that $B\mcF_g\left(\Csp(\IN, \IN_{>0}, 1)\right) \simeq BJ_g$ via this zig-zag.
-For the horizontal map on the right it follows from the observation that each $\Delta^{E_G}$ is contractible and that hence $\int_{J_g} \Delta^E \to J_g$ is a level-wise equivalence on nerves.
-Once the diagram is established we show that $\Phi_3$ is an isomorphism on rational homology by applying a version of the Vietoris-Begle theorem and then it follows that the same is true for $\Phi_1$ and $\Phi_2$.
+For the two maps in the middle this was shown in our proof of theorem \ref{thm:computing-mcF}, which stated that $B\mcF_g\left(\Csp(\IN, \IN_{>0}, 1)\right) \simeq B\J_g$ via this zig-zag.
+For the horizontal map on the right it follows from the observation that each $\Delta_{\rm top}^{E_G}$ is contractible and that hence $\int_{\J_g} \Delta_{\rm top}^E \to \J_g$ is a level-wise equivalence on nerves.
+Once the diagram is established we show that $\Phi_3$ is an isomorphism on rational homology by applying arguing that it compares a homotopy colimit with a strict colimit in a setting where the difference can be described in terms of classifying spaces of finite groups.
+It then it follows that $\Phi_1$ and $\Phi_2$ are also isomorphisms on rational homology.

-\begin{defn} The maps $\Phi_i$ in diagram \ref{eqn:Phi-maps} are defined as follows. \begin{itemize} \item The map $\Phi_3: B\left(\int_{J_g} \Delta^E\right) \to \Delta_g$ is defined by
+\begin{defn} The maps $\Phi_i$ in diagram \ref{eqn:Phi-maps} are defined as follows. \begin{itemize} \item The map $\Phi_3: B\left(\int_{\J_g} \Delta_{\rm top}^E\right) \to \Delta_g$ is defined by

 This is the canonical comparison map from the homotopy colimit to the strict colimit.